christiskatsouris/Applied-Econometrics-R/README.md

 (ii) Criterion-based variable selection (such as using the AIC or the C Mallow's criterion).
 For instance, an interesting model selection methodology is the method proposed by Hansen et al. (2011), so-called ['model confidence set'](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA5771).
 Further related material on model selection is Section 9.4 (page 221) from Davidson, J. (2000).

-- Question: What about applying a suitable transformation on the response variable?
+> Question: When does an application of a suitable transformation on the response variable contribute to robust statistical inference?

 For example, the Box-Cox transformation.
 When can this be useful?

 ## References